xeniatay/wkrpt400-wanderable-documentation/README.md

 Instead of having a master CSS and JS file (called *manifest* files) across the entire site, Wanderable has multiple manifest files based on site component.

+**What is a site component?**

 A site component is a major part of the site that has:

 - A layout template in `views/layouts/`
 - A CSS manifest file in `app/assets/stylesheets/`